Babulnath Temple, Mumbai Tourist Attraction

 Babulnath Temple Timings and Entry Fee

-Babulnath Temple opening time is 5 AM, and it closes by 8.59 PM every day.
+Babulnath Temple opening time is 5 AM, and it closes by 10.30 PM every day, except Monday.
+On Mondays, the temple remains open from 4.30 AM to 11.30 PM.
 The entry is free for everyone.
 But if you want to use the lift service, you’ve to pay ₹1 for it.

 If you’re interested in watching the special pooja and live aarti, Babulnath Temple darshan timings are from 5.45 AM to 7 AM, 11 AM to 12 PM and 4.45 PM to 6 PM.
 During the morning and noon pooja, priests also offer a platter of fruits and other food to the lord.
 The food for the evening is offered at around 8 PM.